Crime & Safety

 accident, improper display of registration and driving with expired license plates.

-Landeros noted that at approximately 7:30 p.m., Joliet officers responded to the intersection of Chicago Street and Cass for a traffic crash.
-The caller advised that a black Chevrolet pickup truck had struck a parked vehicle on Cass.
+Landeros said that at approximately 7:30 p.m., Joliet officers responded to the intersection of Chicago Street and Cass for a traffic crash.
+The caller said a black Chevrolet pickup truck had struck a parked vehicle on Cass Street.

 Find out what's happening in Jolietfor free with the latest updates from Patch.

 Officers were also informed that several passengers from the Chevrolet had fled the scene.
-Officers made contact with Borchert, who was on his cellphone attempting to contact the owner of the Chevrolet.
+Officers made contact with Borchert, who was on his cellphone attempting to contact the owner of the Chevrolet, according to police.

 Landeros said that the officers repeatedly attempted to speak with Borchert; however, he continued to walk away from